Overview

 Importing Scenarios and Backgrounds from existing .feature files in a folder to Xray

-To import the Gherkin scenarios, you need to invoke the respective task.
+To import the Gherkin scenarios, we need to invoke the respective task.

 mvn xray:import-features